See you at DHSI 2014!

 The institute takes place on the University of Victoria campus, and is hosted by the University of Victoria's Electronic Textual Cultures Lab in the Faculty of Humanities.
 Please see our archive for our offerings since 2001, beginning at Vancouver Island University.

-The DHSI is sponsored by the University of Victoria and its Library, the University of British Columbia Library, the College of Arts at University of Guelph, Texas A&M University, the Centre for Digital Humanities in the Department of English at Ryerson University, the Faculty of Arts at University of Waterloo, the Brittain Fellowship at Georgia Tech, the Simpson Center for the Humanities at University of Washington, the Graduate School of Humanities and Sociology/Faculty of Letters at University of Tokyo, English, North Carolina State U, the Digital Humanities Center for Japanese Arts and Culture, Ritsumeikan U, Vancouver Island University (Office of the Provost and VP), Hamilton College DHi, Bucknell University, Texas A&M University, and UC Berkeley, College of Letters and Science & D-Lab.
-DHSI's project partners and sponsors include the Editing Modernism in Canada (EMiC) project, Modernist Versions Project (MVP), NINES, the Cultural Evolution of Religion Research Consortium, the Advanced Research Consortium (ARC), the Canadian Writing Research Collaboratory / Le Collaboratoire scientifique des écrits du Canada (CWRC/CSÉC), and the Implementing New Knowledge Environments (INKE) project.
-DHSI's organisational sponsors include the Alliance of Digital Humanities Organisations (ADHO), the Canadian Federation for the Humanities and Social Sciences (CFHSS), the Canadian Society for Digital Humanities / Société canadienne des humanités numériques (CSDH/SCHN), the Association for Computers and the Humanities (ACH), the Society for the History of Authorship, Reading and Publishing (SHARP), the Humanities, Arts, Science, and Technology Alliance and Collaboratory (HASTAC), the Social Science and Humanities Research Council of Canada (SSHRC), and others.
+The DHSI's current institutional partners and sponsors include the University of Victoria and its Library, the University of British Columbia Library, the Innovation Lab @ VIU Cowichan and Vancouver Island University, the Simon Fraser University Library, the Simpson Center for the Humanities at University of Washington, the College of Arts at University of Guelph, the Centre for Digital Humanities in the Faculty of Arts at Ryerson University, English, North Carolina State University, Hamilton College DHi, Bucknell University, Texas A&M University, and UC Berkeley, College of Letters and Science & D-Lab.
+DHSI's project partners and sponsors include the Editing Modernism in Canada (EMiC) project, the Modernist Versions Project (MVP), NINES, the Cultural Evolution of Religion Research Consortium, the Advanced Research Consortium (ARC), the Canadian Writing Research Collaboratory / Le Collaboratoire scientifique des écrits du Canada (CWRC/CSÉC), and the Implementing New Knowledge Environments (INKE) project.
+DHSI's organisational partners and sponsors include the Alliance of Digital Humanities Organisations (ADHO), the Canadian Federation for the Humanities and Social Sciences (CFHSS), the Canadian Society for Digital Humanities / Société canadienne des humanités numériques (CSDH/SCHN), the Association for Computers and the Humanities (ACH), the Society for the History of Authorship, Reading and Publishing (SHARP), the Humanities, Arts, Science, and Technology Alliance and Collaboratory (HASTAC), the Social Science and Humanities Research Council of Canada (SSHRC), and others.